jgm/doctemplates/README.md

 Final newlines are omitted from included partials.

 Partials may include other partials.
-Currently there is no protection against infinite loops, so avoid them!
+If you exceed a nesting level of 50, though, in resolving partials, the literal `(loop)` will be returned, to avoid infinite loops.